mikesaelim/arXivOAIHarvester/README.md

 arXivOAIHarvester
 =================

-Java OAI Harvester for the arXiv
+This is an OAI Harvester library for the arXiv preprint repository, written in Java.
+At this point, it is still a work in progress.